Pedro-Bernardo/pedro-bernardo.github.io/_posts/2021-09-13-csawquals21_ncore.md

 - `print_res` - print the last 64 bytes of `ram`

 ### Instructions
-The main loop of the VM is parsing the user provided `ram` for instructions.
+The main loop of the VM is parsing the user-provided `ram` for instructions.

 The instructions are 2 bytes long and the opcode is always the first 4 bits.